 Food Inflation in Japan averaged 2.65 percent from 1971 until 2023, reaching an all time high of 31.60 percent in February of 1974 and a record low of -3.70 percent in November of 1999.
 This page provides the latest reported value for - Japan Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Food Inflation - values, historical data and charts - was last updated on June of 2023.

-Food Inflation in Japan is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in Japan to stand at 0.80 in 12 months time.
-In the long-term, the Japan Food Inflation is projected to trend around 1.30 percent in 2022 and 1.90 percent in 2023, according to our econometric models.
+Food Inflation in Japan is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Food Inflation is projected to trend around 3.10 percent in 2024 and 2.40 percent in 2025, according to our econometric models.